ZachHeick/dsp/05a-python.md

 ```python
 sorted(tuples_list, key=lambda i: i[1]))
 ```
-Another reason to use `lamda` is it can rewrite blocks of statements into a single line expression .
+>> Another reason to use `lambda` is it can rewrite blocks of statements into a single line expression .
 If we want to write a function that adds two numbers:
 ```python
 def my_add(x,y):
     return x + y
 ```
-This can be written in one line with a `lambda` function.
+>> This can be written in one line with a `lambda` function.
 ```python
 f = lambda x, y: x+y
 ```